 Knowing the sound velocity in the material under test, the wall thickness can be calculated.
-Water is used rotate the probe mirror and is also needed as a couplant between the transducer and the tube wall.
+Water flow is used to rotate the probe mirror and also provides the couplant between the transducer and the tube wall.

-A calibration standard of the same material and dimensions as the tubes to be examined is used to check the IRIS system response.
+A calibration standard of the same material and dimensions as the tubes to be examined is used to calibrate the IRIS system.

 After an inspection an on-site report detailing the condition of each tube is normally presented to the client, including a colour tube sheet map of tubes inspected.